RobTillaart/AS5600/README.md

 ### Setting I2C UPDT

-TODO - what is this UPDT?  page 30 - AS5600L
+UPDT = update  page 30 - AS5600L

 - **bool setI2CUPDT(uint8_t value)**
 - **uint8_t getI2CUPDT()**

+These functions seems to have only a function in relation to **setAddress()** so possibly obsolete in the future.

 ## Operational